 11 FAM 617.8 Office of the Under Secretary for Management Responsibilities

 a.
-The Office of Performance Evaluation (HR/PE) will promptly provide the Ethics Office, in writing, with the name of any Foreign Service officer who is promoted to a public filer position.
+The Office of Performance Evaluation (GTM/PE) will promptly provide the Ethics Office, in writing, with the name of any Foreign Service officer who is promoted to a public filer position.

 b.
 The Office of White House Liaison (M/WHL) will provide an FDM User Account Request Form (pre-clearance) to any individual who will assume a noncareer Senior Executive Service or Schedule C position with the Department, and will ensure transmission of the completed FDM User Account Request Form (pre-clearance) to the Ethics Office.